opendistro-for-elasticsearch/anomaly-detection/README.md

 * List the project's components and the way they interact with one another
 * What are the plugin functions and low-level data types

+## Current Limitations
+* We are actively working on and invite contributions to... security support, etc.

 ## Documentation

 Please see our [documentation](https://opendistro.github.io/for-elasticsearch-docs/).